e18e/e18e/docs/docs/publishing.md

 - Workflow filename is the name of the workflow file you'll create (e.g. `publish.yml`)

 While you're in there, also check the box for "Require two-factor authentication and disallow tokens (recommended)".
 This will ensure that manual publishing _must_ use 2FA.

+> [!TIP]
+> It can be a slow job opening all of your packages individually and changing these settings.
+To assist with this, you can use the [open-packages-on-npm](https://github.com/antfu/open-packages-on-npm) tool in your local repository to open the package(s) on npm, each in a new tab.
+You can then use this [userscript](https://github.com/sxzz/userscripts/blob/main/src/npm-trusted-publisher.md) to quickly update the trusted publisher settings on each page.

 ## Standard Workflow